jwebster2469/ChatGPT-store/README.md

 > ```

 Favorite Tricks:
-- Right-clicking on a GPT's profile picture will download the picture.
+- Right-clicking on a GPT's profile picture in the editor will download the picture.

 ***